-It is a chronic inflammatory disease associated with deficiencies in the quantity and / or quality of the tear film.
+It is a chronic inflammatory disease associated with deficiencies in the quantity and quality of the tear film.

 The tear film is a complex system made of three different layers, each of which plays a unique role in the health of the eye’s surface.

-People suffering from dry eye may experience symptoms such as a gritty feeling in the eye.
-They may also present a sensation of pain, tension or fatigue in the eyes, this is often accompanied by blurred vision.
+People suffering from dry eye may experience a gritty feeling in the eye.
+They may also present a sensation of pain, tension, or fatigue in the eyes, often accompanied by blurred vision.

-The sensation of dry eyes is often caused by a problem in the tears of the eye.
-Tear problems can be caused by the environment, drugs or health conditions.
+Dry eyes are often caused by a problem with the eye’s tears.
+Tear problems can be caused by the environment, drugs, or health conditions.

-Even with a humidifier, we usually apply heat or air conditioning more in extreme conditions, causing our knuckles to break, lips to break and eyes to burn.
+Even with a humidifier, we usually apply heat or air conditioning more in extreme conditions, causing our knuckles to break, lips to die, and eyes to burn.